pusher/k8s-spot-rescheduler/README.md

  `--kube-api-content-type` (default: `application/vnd.kubernetes.protobuf`): Content type of requests sent to apiserver.

-`--housekeeping-interval` (default: 10 (seconds)): How often rescheduler takes actions.
+`--housekeeping-interval` (default: 10s): How often rescheduler takes actions.

-`--node-drain-delay` (default: 600 (seconds)): How long the scheduler should wait between draining nodes.
+`--node-drain-delay` (default: 10m): How long the scheduler should wait between draining nodes.

-`--pod-eviction-timeout` (default: 120 (seconds)): How long should the rescheduler attempt to retrieve successful pod evictions for.
+`--pod-eviction-timeout` (default: 2m): How long should the rescheduler attempt to retrieve successful pod evictions for.

- `--max-graceful-termination` (default: 120 (seconds)): How long should the rescheduler wait for pods to shutdown gracefully before failing the node drain attempt.
+ `--max-graceful-termination` (default: 2m): How long should the rescheduler wait for pods to shutdown gracefully before failing the node drain attempt.

-`--pod-scheduled-timeout` (default: 120 (seconds): How long should rescheduler should wait for the pod to be rescheduled after evicting it from an on-demand node.
+`--pod-scheduled-timeout` (default: 2m): How long should rescheduler should wait for the pod to be rescheduled after evicting it from an on-demand node.

 `--listen-address` (default: `localhost:9235`): Address to listen on for serving prometheus metrics

-Once this is done you should ensure that you have Kubernetes labels `node-role.kubernetes.io/worker` and `node-role.kubernetes.io/spot-worker` on your on-demand and spot instances respectively and that the on-demand instances are tainted with a `PreferNoSchedule` taint.
+Once this is done you should ensure that you have Kubernetes labels `node-role.kubernetes.io/worker` and `node-role.kubernetes.io/spot-worker` (or your own identifiers) on your on-demand and spot instances respectively and that the on-demand instances are tainted with a `PreferNoSchedule` taint.

 For example you could add the following to `ExecStart` in your Kubelet's config file:
 ```